CrystalYeoh/50.039_Covid-19MachineLearning/README.md

 Typically the path to where the saved model is `model/{infected/covid}_{model_name}.pt`.

 Optional args:
 - dataset: whether to train it on the validation set or train dataset.
-If trained on the validation dataset, it will also visualise the 25 pages.
+If trained on the validation dataset, it will also visualise the 25 images.

 ## Final Model
 To view the results for the final train model, you can run: